rgulanes/slytherin/README.md

 * A [PSR-11](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-11-container.md) compliant Container package
 * Any route dispatching package, must be implemented in [`DispatcherInterface`](src/Routing/DispatcherInterface.php)

-**NOTE**: Slytherin also provide implementations of the mentioned items above.

 ## Change log

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.